Temple and its surroundings

 Aglientu

-Aglientu is especially recommended for visiting the Documentation and Research Centre of the civilisation of the stazzi, Mulino d’Aglientu: an old restored mill dating back to the early twentieth century, located in the centre of the town, a few metres from the main square, which hosts high level exhibitions.
+Aglientu is particularly recommended for a visit to the Centre for Documentation and Research on Stazzi Civilisation, the Aglientu Mill: an old restored mill dating back to the early 20th century, located in the town centre, a few metres from the main square, which hosts high-level exhibitions.

 Luogosanto

-Finally, in Luogosanto you can visit the Monte Casteddu nuragic complex, with the interesting “meeting hut”, the Balaiana castle and the church of San Leonardo, the San Trano hermitage, the Baldu palace, the Basilica of the Nativity, the convent and the ethnographic museum.
+In Luogosanto, the main attractions are the nuragic complex of Monte Casteddu, with its interesting “meeting hut”, the castle of Balaiana and the church of San Leonardo, the hermitage of San Trano, the Baldu palace, the Basilica della Natività, the convent and the ethnographic museum.